halkyon/silverstripe-reqchecker/README.md

 	php /path/to/checker/index.php

+## Known issues

+ * URL rewrite check fails on command line unless you run the php script from the webroot

+This will pass:

+	cd ~/Sites
+	php ssreqcheck/index.php

+This will fail:

+	php ~/Sites/ssreqcheck/index.php

 ## Future enhancements

  * Display value checks in tabular form, showing actual versus recommended values for PHP options